Classified information: New Zealand

 New Zealand uses the Restricted classification, which is lower than Confidential.
 People may be given access to Restricted information on the strength of an authorisation by their Head of department, without being subjected to the background vetting associated with Confidential, Secret and Top Secret clearances.
 New Zealand's security classifications and the national-harm requirements associated with their use are roughly similar to those of the United States.

 In addition to national security classifications there are two additional security classifications, In Confidence and Sensitive, which are used to protect information of a policy and privacy nature.
 There are also a number of information markings used within ministries and departments of the government, to indicate, for example, that information should not be released outside the originating ministry.

 Because of strict privacy requirements around personal information, personnel files are controlled in all parts of the public and private sectors.
 Information relating to the security vetting of an individual is usually classified at the In Confidence level.

 Romania

 In Romania, classified information is referred to as "state secrets" (secrete de stat) and is defined by the Penal Code as "documents and data that manifestly appear to have this status or have been declared or qualified as such by decision of Government".
-There are three levels of classification—Secret, Top Secret, and Top Secret of Particular Importance.
+There are three levels of classification: "Secret" (Secret/S), "Top Secret" (Strict Secret/SS), and "Top Secret of Particular Importance" (Strict secret de interes deosebit/SSID).
 The levels are set by the Romanian Intelligence Service and must be aligned with NATO regulations—in case of conflicting regulations, the latter are applied with priority.
 Dissemination of classified information to foreign agents or powers is punishable by up to life imprisonment, if such dissemination threatens Romania's national security.